muhammmadalli/ChatGPTpromptsForProgramming-p2/README.md

 Quantic School of Business and Technology Course\
 ChatGPT Prompts For Programming\
-napp.quantic.edu\
+app.quantic.edu\
 \
-Exercise 3\
+Exercise 2\
-Python Program 2
+Python Program 1\
+Website Liveness Check\
+check availibility of list of websites provided in a addresses.txt file